Explore the incredibly beautiful and wildlife-rich region of Southern Africa on a budget.

 We also experience the untamed delta ecosystems on foot, heading into the bush on guided nature walks with knowledgeable guides.
 Walking in this unspoilt wilderness is a great way to spot the unusual animals and abundance of birds inhabiting this watery maze.
 On day five we venture into the delta on a sunrise walk with experienced guides, going in search of numerous birds and wildlife, including elephants.

-After our early morning bush walk we return to camp for a well-deserved breakfast.
+After our early morning bush walk, we return to camp for a well-deserved breakfast.
 The remainder of the day is free for you to swim in the clear streams, walk in the unspoilt bush, try your hand at poling a mokoro and simply kick-back.
-In the afternoon you can choose to join a guided bush walk or set off on a mokoro ride to admire more of the rich flora and fauna.
+In the afternoon you can set off on a mokoro ride to admire more of the rich flora and fauna.

 Both nights are spent camping on a secluded island in the heart of the Okavango Delta.
 Camping in the bush is an ideal way to immerse yourself in nature and get back to basics, with only a bush toilet and no showers.
 Our nights are spent under starry skies, taking in the sounds of nature in this truly wild place.